Eyes on the Bay Data Information Harbor:

 The vertical profiler is a monitoring instrument specifically designed for measuring water quality at multiple vertical locations in the water column.
 The system consists of a controller, winch, and data logging and telemetry system mounted on a floating platform.
 The winch is used to lower the datasonde down into the water column.
 The links below allow you to query for current year or from five stations of archived Vertical Profiler data, as well as view the data in chart form at the stations currently deployed.

-Data Status Table Our Data Status page shows an overview of the monthly status of Eyes on the Bay data submittals to the Environmental Protection Agency's Chesapeake Bay Program Data Hub for each data type.
+Our Data Status page shows an overview of the monthly status of Eyes on the Bay data submittals to the Environmental Protection Agency's Chesapeake Bay Program Data Hub for each data type.
 You can use this page to find out when data have been finalized and are available online.

-Data Request Form:
+Data Request Form (opens in a new tab):

 The majority of our data is available for direct download on this site, or on the Chesapeake Bay Program Data Hub.
-However, if the data you need is not available at either location, then it is possible to Submit a Data Request using our online form.
+However, if the data you need is not available at either location, then it is possible to Submit a Data Request (opens in a new tab) using our online form.
 Please refer to the tools above to help determine what type of data, and what stations you are interested in, before requesting data.
-Data Request Form

 Data Process: